Love as Expansion, Not Erasure: A New Myth for the Uncontainable Ones

 But the ones who know—the real seers, the real translators of the unseen— will tell you this is not how it works.

 What moves through you is not separate from you.
 It is not a foreign voice whispering into your ear, dictating truths that do not belong to you.
-It is your own resonance, your own being, vibrating in a way that allows the liminal to take form.
+It is your own resonance, your own being, vibrating in a way that allows the liminal to take form inside your particular embodiment.

 You are not just a listener.
 You are a summoner.
-You are a translator of what you have already known, in the part of you that remembers before memory.
+You are a translator of what you have already known, in the part of you that remembers that which precedes memory.

 You do not vanish in the act of receiving.
 You transmute what comes.
 You shape it.
 You give it form in a way that only you can.